tobert/tobert.github.io/src/post/installing-cassandra-spark-stack.md

 I will start Cassandra with a systemd unit, so I push that out as well.
-This unit file runs Cassandra out of the tarball as the cassandra user with the stdout/stderr going to the systemd journal (which you can view with `journalctl -f`).
+This unit file runs Cassandra out of the tarball as the cassandra user with the stdout/stderr going to the systemd journal (view with `journalctl -f`).
 I also included some ulimit settings and bump the OOM score downwards to make it less likely that the kernel will kill Cassandra when out of memory.
 Since we're going to be running two large JVM apps on each worker node, this unit also enables cgroups so Cassandra can be given priority